itf/6s092/courses/IAP19/PS/PS13/content.md

 csq_renderer = "radio"
 csq_soln = 'yes'
 csq_options =  ['yes', 'no']
-csq_explanation = "What is the probability of 2 elements colliding?"
+csq_explanation = "$n = 4$, so $1/n = 1/4$.
+What is the probability of 2 elements colliding?"
 </question>

 ## Hashtable with collisions solved by chaining

-Suppose we now have a hashtable where collisions are resolved by chaining, where we always keep the most recent value.
+Recall that collisions are when two different keys hash to the same index.
+Suppose we now have a hashtable where collisions are resolved by chaining.
+This hashtable, like most hashtables, stores the most recent value for each key.

 <question multiplechoice>
-csq_prompt = """We run the following code on our hashtable, where `(x:y)` denotes an element with key `x` and value `y`:
+csq_prompt = """We run the following code on our hashtable `A`, where `(x:y)` denotes an element with key `x` and value `y`:
 ```
-A = hashtable()
 A.insert(a:3)
 A.insert(a:2)
 ```